chesnov/HIBACHI/README.md

 Place all your raw `.tif` or `.tiff` images in a single folder.
 Do not create subfolders yet.

 ### 2. The Metadata CSV
 You must provide **exactly one** `.csv` file in that same folder.
 This file contains the physical dimensions of your images.
-This is crucial because the algorithm uses physical units (microns) for thresholds, not pixels.
+This is crucial because HIBACHI uses physical units (microns) for thresholds, not pixels.

 **Required CSV Format:**